 Being the boss is stressful.
 Be empathetic of his/her situation.
 Perhaps there is someone higher up applying pressure to your boss.
 Maybe he or she has confidence issues or is dealing with a personal issue outside of work.
 This does not make it acceptable to be a know-it-all, but it may help reveal the pushy or opinionated behaviors of your boss.

-If you have a know-it-all boss, encourage your company to conduct a 360 assessment project.
+If you have a know-it-all boss, encourage your company to conduct a 360 degree feedback project.
 360 feedback can help employees gain a better understanding of how their work behaviors are perceived by co-workers, peers, managers and others.
 This anonymous feedback will help to shine some light on communication issues and the manager can set goals toward improving upon this behavior.